decentralized-identity/ion-tools/README.md

 **Node.js**

-For use in Node.js, you can include the package via CommonJS with `require('@decentralized-identity/ion-tools')` or ESM with `import 'ion.js'`.
+For use in Node.js, you can include the package via `const ION = require('@decentralized-identity/ion-tools')`.

 ## ION.js